satyam0337/Gearbest/README.md

-# EngageBay : Website_Clone
+# Gearbest : Website_Clone

-Engage Bay is a CRM website that provides customer sales, service and marketing support for growing businesses.
+Gearbest is a globally integrated eCommerce platform that provides customers with cost-effective products including electronics, phones, fashion, appliances, and more.

-Speaking of the technical aspects, the site is fairly static with very few features, but it is informative and has lots of loading, scrolling, and transition effects.
+Speaking of the technical aspects, the site is fairly static with very few features,

 Website implements the functioning of an E-commerce Website that performs various functions like sign up, sign in, log out, subscriptions, billing, blogs, and much more.

 Designed the clone with the static features within the stipulated time.
-Used and applied HTML, CSS and JavaScript as well as BootStrap and Animation skills to create and test the clone.
-Worked with a 3-member research team for accomplishing the same.
+Used and applied HTML, CSS and JavaScript the clone.
+Worked with a 4-member research team for accomplishing the same.
 ## Tech Stack

 - HTML